fanux/kube/Note.md

-# This is for kubernetes CI
+# This is for CPU allocation ratio
+Actual CPU utilization is much lower then pod CPU request quota.